Here’s our guide to log style homes including popular types, differences between home & cabin and pros & cons.

 Hybrid homes offer flexibility through different use of materials while maintaining their original charm and authenticity.
 See more types of cabins on this gallery page.

-Frame Log Home
+Frame Log Houses

-Modular Log Homes
+Modular Log Type Homes

-If you are looking for a quicker solution that is durable and visually pleasing as well – it is time to get an introduction to Modular Homes.
+If you are looking for a quicker solution that is durable and visually pleasing as well – it is time to get an introduction to modular homes.

-Log Cabin Home Kits
+Log Style Cabin Home Kits

 An ultimate way to DIY your own house is to buy the kit and then follow the instructions.
 There are a variety of options ranging from green-certified packages to energy-star rated and some of them even low maintenance and completely unique based on the type of materials used and overall types of home styles.

-Log Home Plans
+Log Cottage Home Plans

-A log home plan provides you with the building details that you can take to a local contractor to build.
+A home plan provides you with the building details that you can take to a local contractor to build.
 They come in a wide range of floor plans and layouts.

-Log Cabin Tiny Homes
+Tiny Log Lodge Homes

-Log Home Exteriors
+Log Hut Exteriors

 Their quintessential rustic look tends to absorb the charming atmosphere created with also a timeless touch to the overall design style.

-Log Home Interiors
+Log Chalet Interiors

 Some of the characteristic interior features are: